terigenbuaa/sheep_vision/README.md

 [Read the documentation to get started training.](https://rfdetr.roboflow.com)

+## News

+- `2025/07/23`: We release three new checkpoints for RF-DETR: Nano, Small, and Medium.
+    - RF-DETR Base is now deprecated.
+We recommend using RF-DETR Medium which offers subtantially better accuracy at comparable latency.
+- `2025/03/20`: We release RF-DETR real-time object detection model. **Code and checkpoint for RF-DETR-large and RF-DETR-base are available.**
+- `2025/04/03`: We release early stopping, gradient checkpointing, metrics saving, training resume, TensorBoard and W&B logging support.
+- `2025/05/16`: We release an 'optimize_for_inference' method which speeds up native PyTorch by up to 2x, depending on platform.
+- `2025/07/23`: We release new SOTA model sizes: RF-DETR-Nano, RF-DETR-Small, RF-DETR-Medium.

 ## Results

 RF-DETR achieves state-of-the-art performance on both the Microsoft COCO and the RF100-VL benchmarks.